danieljtait/pydygp/doc/source/tutorials/mlfm_sa_tutorials/plot_mlfmsa_kf.rst

 So the linear model seems to be performing the forward iteration in a reasonable way.
-The next challenge is to iry and invert this for the conditional distribution.
+The next challenge is to try and invert this for the conditional distribution.

 The relevant objective function is